"You have to provoke interest!" Interview with photographer Oliviero Toscani

 OT: It’s a project.
 I do not collaborate with Generali in a full-time collaboration.
 They asked me to take care of the campaign of Arte Generali, the insurance of art.
 And I came up with this concept and produced the pictures and the video.
 When they need to do a campaign or communication, they call me.

-CS: You did entirely create the Arte Generali campaign, didn’t you?
+CS: You created the Arte Generali campaign all on your own, didn’t you?

 "I’m my own art director, I’m the agency."